aubayram/BlackDoc/about.md

 ---
 layout: page
-title: About
+title: About Us
 ---

-## About Us

-A community that has come together to maintain and develop hacker culture.
+## A community that has come together to maintain and develop hacker culture.